jwe0/pymap/readme.md

 ```

 # Regards
-I take no legal responsiblity for any negative actions commited with my software.
+I take no legal responsibility for any negative actions committed with my software.
 This was made for ethical purposes only <3.